alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 but serve as a useful proxy measure.
-In aggregrate, citation counts can be used as a proxy measure for the impact of other entities – the authors, the funding body, and so on – but at a weaker level of inference.
+In aggregrate, citation counts can be used as a proxy measure for the impact of other entities – the authors, the funding body, and so on – but at a weaker level of confidence.

 The *h*-index, for example, is a measure of researcher impact and productivity derived from the citation counts of papers [@hirsch2005iqi].
 Researchers have an index *h* if exactly *h* of their published papers have been cited *h* or more times.